hrishim/llvl_prog1_book/src/c_syntax.md

 5
 ```

 In both the above loop constructs the loop termination condition is checked at the start of the loop.
 This means if the condition is not satisfied when the first iteration of the loop is encountered then the loop may be skipped.
 For example, in the while-loop code above if we initialize the value of *i* to be 5 or greater then the loop contents will not get executed.
+Give it a try by changing the initialization to  `i = 5;` and re-running the example.

 In the do-while loop the termination condition is checked at the end of the loop.
 Here is an example: